 Introduction

 Some students have emailed me about the Concurrent Bachelor’s / Master’s Degree at Brown University.
-The University (likely on purpose) does not publicize this program too much—the Deans told me that at most 8–12 students complete this program every year—and so there’s not too much information available about the program.
+The University (likely on purpose) does not publicize this program much—the Deans told me that at most 8–12 students complete this program every year—and so there’s not too much information available about the program.
+But, if you can wade through the hard-to-find documentation about the program, it’s a pretty attractive program if you’d land up completing (or getting close to completing) the requirements anyways.

 Requirements